nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ## Quick start

-1. Ensure you have Java `11` or above installed in your Computer.
+1. Ensure you have [Java 11](https://www.oracle.com/sg/java/technologies/javase/jdk11-archive-downloads.html) installed in your Computer.

 2. Download the latest `keepintouch.jar` from [here](https://github.com/AY2324S1-CS2103T-W16-1/tp/releases).

-3. Copy the file to the folder you want to use as the _home folder_ for your KeepInTouch app.
+3. Copy the file to the folder you want to use as the [home directory](#home-directory) for your KeepInTouch app.

 4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar keepintouch.jar` command to run the application. (   A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.)
 ![GUI example](images/Ui.png)